Ildemaro Vargas Preview, Player Props: Nationals vs. Yankees

 Ildemaro Vargas At The Plate

-- Vargas is batting .242 with nine doubles, a triple, four home runs and nine walks.
+- Vargas is batting .239 with nine doubles, a triple, four home runs and 10 walks.

-- He has gone deep in 7.1% of his games this season, and 2.1% of his trips to the dish.
+- Looking at the 57 games he has played this season, he's went deep in four of them (7.0%), and in 2.1% of his trips to the plate.

-- In 25.0% of his games this season, Vargas has picked up at least one RBI.
-In eight of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Vargas has driven in a run in 14 games this year (24.6%), including eight games with more than one RBI (14.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.